by Tom & Kai Gilb

-If measurement is early and frequent, then we can usually adjust our plans, to be in better contact with reality, and in contact with our own objectives and constraints.
+If the measurement is early and frequent, then we can usually adjust our plans, to be in better contact with reality, and in contact with our objectives and constraints.

-Measurement does not have to be ‘perfect’.
-In fact it cannot be literally perfect, as engineers and scientists clearly acknowledge.
+Measurement does not have to be ‘perfect.’
+In fact, it cannot be literally perfect, as engineers and scientists acknowledge.
 Kelvin was not fanatic, as you can read, above.

 What exactly is sufficient measurement quality (accuracy, precision, credibility) for our purposes, and what is the lowest-cost measurement process, that has satisfactory quality, for our purposes.